CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

-**Add Needs Author feedback label to PR When Changes are Requested**
+### Add Needs Author feedback label to PR When Changes are Requested

-When the author opens the PR, and the stakeholders respond to the PR seeking author's response the bot will run the following condition and apply the needs author feedback :memo: label in the PR.
+When the author opens the PR, and the stakeholders respond to the PR seeking the author's response the bot will run the following condition and apply the needs author feedback :memo: label in the PR.
 This is to alert the Author that the activity has occurred and they need to respond so the merge can be applied faster.
 The purpose of the task is to improve productivity and to provide possible resolution.

 **Event responder - pull request reviews**